Leifhaa/PGR301-2020-konte-oppgave2/README.md

 We're going to open a Service account which terraform can use to create a bucket.
 - Open "Service accounts" in the console (Under IAM & Admin).
 - Click "Create service account"
 - Fill in account details.
-Skip adding roles now, as we will handle these later
+Add role Storage Admin to the service account.
 ## 4. Add Key file to service account
 - Open the newly created service account & click the "KEYS" tab.
 Create a new key by clicking "ADD NEW" and select JSON format.
 A json file should have been downloaded which can be used to access the service account.<br> :warning: **DO NOT SHARE IT AND DO NOT UPLOAD BY VERSION CONTROL AS IT IS SENSITIVE DATA** :warning: